Archive-42/redux-docs/md-docs/part-4-using-data.md

 <span class="token plain"> </span><span class="token punctuation" style="color: #f8f8f2">}</span><span class="token plain"></span>

-<span class="token plain"></span><span class="token punctuation" style="color: #f8f8f2">}</span>

-Copy

-But, Redux Toolkit's `createSlice` is generating these action creators for us.
+<span class="token plain"></span><span class="token punctuation" style="color: #f8f8f2">}</span>But, Redux Toolkit's `createSlice` is generating these action creators for us.
 That makes the code shorter because we don't have to write them ourselves, but we still need a way to customize the contents of `action.payload`.

 Fortunately, `createSlice` lets us define a "prepare callback" function when we write a reducer.
 The "prepare callback" function can take multiple arguments, generate random values like unique IDs, and run whatever other synchronous logic is needed to decide what values go into the action object.
 It should then return an object with the `payload` field inside.
 (The return object may also contain a `meta` field, which can be used to add extra descriptive values to the action, and an `error` field, which should be a boolean indicating whether this action represents some kind of an error.)